SHAVING TATTOOS AND HOW TO GET THE BEST RESULTS

 WATCH OUT FOR THE BONES

-Elevated Aftercare sells an excellent safety razor that works great for shaving your tattoos and helping then look their best.
-You can purchase it here_______________
+Elevated Aftercare sells an excellent safety razor that works great for shaving your tattoos and helping them look their best.
+You can purchase it here:

 Here are some benefits of shaving with a safety razor: